justquick/python-varnish/README.rst

     pip install python-varnish==0.2.0

-.. note:: If you are running a version of varnish older than 3.0 then install python-varnish==0.1.2 instead.
+If you are running a version of varnish older than 3.0 then install python-varnish==0.1.2 instead.

 Varnish is a state-of-the-art, high-performance HTTP accelerator.
 For more information checkout `Varnish Site <http://varnish.projects.linpro.no/>`_